maskedsyntax/aftaab.dev/public/content/switching-to-python-for-dsa.md

 Python’s readability and versatility make it ideal for both DSA and the math-heavy problems I’ve been exploring lately.
 Sure, it’s slower than C++, but for me, the trade-off is worth it.
 With libraries like NumPy and pandas, Python bridges the gap between DSA and ML seamlessly.

-Here’s my plan: I’ll be solving my entire DSA sheet—and the upcoming **HashPrep DSA sheet** (coming soon!)—in Python.
+Here’s my plan: I’ll be solving my entire DSA sheet—the upcoming **HashPrep DSA sheet** (coming soon!)—in Python.
 It’s a way to build expertise while keeping my problem-solving skills sharp.
 Adapting to Python’s dynamic nature and leveraging its built-in features will be a learning curve, but that’s the exciting part.

 Switching languages feels like starting fresh, but growth is all about stepping outside your comfort zone.
 For me, this is just the next step in a journey of continuous learning.